shiv24/ai_news_application/README.md

 # AI Company Briefing

 This is a tool for executives to quickly get news based analysis of a company.
+If no relevant and recent articles for the company can be found, a General web search is done to gather compnay specific data.
 If the company is public, there is a Financial Analysis component.

 There are two folders
 /backend which contains the fastapi backend